Tutu5421/comp0034-week1/activities/html_intro.md

 You can typically see the HTML for a page in a browser by right-clicking on a web page, and selecting ‘View Page Source’ (or similar, varies by browser).

-You can view an html file on your computer in a browser by simply opening it from within the browser.
+You can view an html file on your computer in a browser by simply opening it from within a browser.

-If your IDE there should be a run function, usually a triangular play button symbol.
+In your IDE there may be a 'run' (PyCharm) or 'preview' (VSCode) function that will let you view the generated page.
+How this is done varies by IDE.
+Read the documentation for your IDE.

-## Some commonly used tags
+## Some commonly used HTML tags

 These are in the file [/html_css_intro/html_intro.html](/html_css_intro/html_intro.html)